OHC Scope of Practice

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Identify potential sources of hazardous noise in both occupational and non- occupational work settings
+- Identify two sources of hazardous noise in an occupational (workplace) setting.

-• Detect the prevalence of noise-induced hearing loss (NIHL) in different populations
+- Identify the prevalence of hearing loss in various noise-exposed populations.

 Anatomy, Physiology, and Diseases of the Ear